forestgrape/coronavirus/5_epidemiological/transmission.md

 * [Park](#park) is a recent review.
 * An often used model is the [ICRP Model](#bailey).
 * This work often relies on the simulation from [Kleinstreuer](#kleinstreuer-2018).
+* [Varghese and Gangamma](#varghese) show that hygroscopic growth can increase alveoli deposition of particles.

 #### Deposition Factors
 How many particles are deposited/breath out in which region in/from the respiratory tract depends on various factors:
+- _Breathing Pattern_: Breathing volume and frequency [hofemeier](#hofemeier)
+- _Orientation_: Orientation respect to gravity i.e. wether horizontal or vertical
+- _Lung Diseases_: [Qi et al](#qi) simulate that particle deposition is individual and may change in case of lung diseases.
-- Particles properties such as
+- _Particles properties_ such as
-  - Diameter: the diameter determines the size of particles and thus how particles [move in the air](#objects-moving-in-the-air).
+  - _Diameter_: the diameter determines the size of particles and thus how particles [move in the air](#objects-moving-in-the-air).
-  - Form: constant for water droplets but dry particles can vary in form.
+  - _Form_: constant for water droplets but dry particles can vary in form.
 [Sturm](#sturm) simulated the deposition of  non-spherical particles particles.
 The form factor showed to matter most for larger particles in the size of 10 micro meter.
 Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.
-  - Material: [Zhong](#zhong) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations.
+  - _Material and Hygroscopic Growth_: [Zhong](#zhong-2018) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations.
 Similarly observed by [Varghese and Gangamma, Figure 4](#varghese): The alveolar deposition of soluble matter (shown for salt NaCl) between 250 nm and 1000 nm is increased by the particle growth due to moistening in the lungs.
 In Figure 7 the simulated effect of particle growth on total deposition is compared to measurements in experiments.
-- Breathing volume and frequency [hofemeier](#hofemeier)
-- Air humidity and how much the air is moistened in the lung.
-E.g. described in [zhong18](#zhong18), [varghese](#varghese)]
-- Orientation respect to gravity i.e. wether horizontal or vertical
-- [Qi et al](#qi) simulate that particle deposition is individual and may change in case of lung diseases.

 #### Deposition Locations